Our Ultimate Bucket List of the Best Hikes in Europe

 Train your body for your adventure

 Any body can crush a European hike like a total pro, but everyone needs to train for their adventure (ugh, right?).
 Endurance is a must for those long-distance walks, and strength exercises will help you carry that backpack.
 If the idea of working out is totally freaky to you, join our EC fit program to get you mountain-ready — and you bet it’s beginner-friendly!
+If you’re into mountain climbing, learn the basics of a Via Ferrata, try some easy routes, and prepare yourself mentally for this type of protected mountain climbing route.

 Learn the landscape